Searching for the Lost Crown of Neverwinter at Red Castle Games: Session 1

 • Make notes on your character sheet, (Healing Surges, Action Points etc) for the next session.

+If this is your first time playing this role-playing game, your are in the right place.
 The game of Dungeons & Dragons takes place in the collective imagination of the group sitting around the table.
 Based on your choices your character will explore the world described by the Dungeon Master, facing fantastic challenges and reaping fabulous rewards!

 The core mechanic of the game is simple: Roll a 20 sided die.
 The higher you roll, the better.